TheRisingStarTeam/CapstoneAPI2/README.md

             }
         }

-  Note: Interest can be filled by using the list category here https://docs.google.com/document/d/1npusVo3nQDopZ58SQ9OhBukyB6_3vl0NV5ckXOB0mNk/edit#
+  Note:
-  The history can be filled with the eventId in collection events (Firebase Firestore)
+  The history can be filled with the eventId in collection events (Firebase Firestore).
+Interest can be filled by using the list category here https://docs.google.com/document/d/1npusVo3nQDopZ58SQ9OhBukyB6_3vl0NV5ckXOB0mNk/edit#

 #### cURL Request